michel-khalifa/querychallenge/README.md

 * cities.py: Handles cities suggestions actions
 * cities.db: DB file that serves data to the REST API service
 * unitTest.py: Unity test for the REST API service
+* Dockerfile: To build the API as a runnable Docker image

 ## **How to Run**
 * Clone the repo